 Now more than ever, firms need to provide different retirement vehicles for different retirement paths to reaccelerate their growth trajectory.

 The longer the road to retirement, the more difficult it is to enroll and retain plan participants.
-For example, 42% of individuals between 18 and 29 have no retirement savings versus 13% for those over 60, as seen on page 4.
-Providers can help younger participants get on the road early and stay the course by understanding the reasons for non participation and expanding benefits to better serve more diverse needs.
+For example, 42% of individuals between 18 and 29 have no retirement savings versus 13% of those over 60.
+Providers can help younger participants get on the road early and stay the course by understanding the reasons for non-participation and expanding benefits to better serve more diverse needs.

 To attract and retain participants throughout their careers, we recommend that plan providers add offerings that serve their near-term needs as well as their ultimate retirement goals.
 Offering a student loan paydown program alongside a 401(k), for instance, might prompt younger workers to enroll earlier than they otherwise would have and, at the same time, help provide a bridge to full retirement savings participation as debt is reduced.

-Providers might also consider adding new financial wellness modules that extend beyond just education to also include advisor-led or digital advice.
+Providers might also consider adding new financial wellness modules that extend beyond just education to include advisor-led or digital advice.
 Throughout the pandemic, we’ve seen wide adoption of virtual advice models.
-Among other benefits, the technology-driven shift provides plan participants with a larger pool of advisors to choose from as well as potentially lower fees due to the reduction in displacement costs, which can help increase participation.
+Among other benefits, the technology-driven shift provides plan participants with a larger pool of advisors to choose from and can potentially lower fees due to the reduction in displacement costs, which can help increase participation.
 For service providers, remote advice has the potential to help increase opportunities for sales, which could help relieve margin pressure.

 By meeting different participant needs or rethinking advice approaches, providers can make sure that their efforts to engage earlier and expand wellness programs produce results.